Cheese & Pregnancy: Which cheese is safe to eat when you’re pregnant?

 Halloumi

-With it’s firm, springy texture, halloumi can be grilled or fried while still retaining its shape.
+With its firm, springy texture, halloumi can be grilled or fried while still retaining its shape.
+It's one of the tastiest cheeses and a great option for barbecues so luckily you can eat halloumi when pregnant.
 Ideal for adding to salads such as this Halloumi, Asparagus & Pomegranate Quinoa Salad.

 Soft cheese

-Cheese spreads such as Philadelphia are safe to eat in pregnancy as they’re made with pasteurised milk.
+Cream cheese for pregnant women is absolutely fine as cheese spreads such as Philadelphia are made with pasteurised milk.
 As well as adding to sandwiches, it’s great on toast and topped with tomatoes for a tasty breakfast.

 Baked camembert